 The finding and treating of jiggers and the education for preventing it has proved so successful in the areas of Shisava and Shingodo that the team is now reaching further out to the area of Museno.

 During the COVID-19 school closures the CHIG team delivered food boxes to the families of the children usually supported with school lunches at Lugango Primary School.
 Schools have now reopened, and lunches resumed for several vulnerable pupils.
 The CHIG report that this one guaranteed meal a day has improved the chidren’s happiness and wellbeing.
 One of the vulnerable pupils was John, orphaned, abandoned and living rough, but with such a yearning for learning that he became a star pupil who wanted to go further in his education.
 The CHIG supervised outfitting and equipping him for his big step up to secondary school and we hear that he is doing very well.

 In 2020, the CHIG team started a new tree nursery project, growing seedlings from seeds collected from areas around the Kakamega Forest Reserve, with permission from the local authorities.

-Job Ilondana, member of CHIG and local botanist, is working with Ruth Mannion on the design of this new initiative that will include engagement with local communities and teaching school children about the importance of the forest and its conservation.
+Job Ilondana, member of CHIG and local botanist, is working with Ruth Mannion on the design of this new initiative that includes engagement with local communities and teaching school children about the importance of the forest and its conservation.